Klipper3d/klipper/docs/MCU_Commands.md

   number of steps generated with dir=1 minus the total number of steps generated with dir=0.

-* `end_stop_home oid=%c clock=%u rest_ticks=%u pin_value=%c` : This
+* `end_stop_home oid=%c clock=%u sample_ticks=%u sample_count=%c
-  command is used during stepper "homing" operations.
+  rest_ticks=%u pin_value=%c` : This command is used during stepper
+  "homing" operations.
 To use this command a 'config_end_stop' command with the same 'oid' parameter must have been issued during micro-controller configuration.
 When this command is invoked, the micro-controller will sample the endstop pin every 'rest_ticks' clock ticks and check if it has a value equal to 'pin_value'.
-If the value matches then the movement queue for the associated stepper will be cleared and the stepper will come to an immediate halt.
+If the value matches (and it continues to match for 'sample_count' additional samples spread 'sample_ticks' apart) then the movement queue for the associated stepper will be cleared and the stepper will come to an immediate halt.
 The host uses this command to implement homing - the host instructs the endstop to sample for the